aimand/DataScienceSpecialization/9.Developing-Data-Products/Project/README.md

 It shows and compares based on the time to reach a 1/4 mile, weight and the horse power.

 The Fastest car is determined by the lowest time to cover a 1/4 mile.
-The Most Powerful is detrmined by the highest horsepower.
+The Most Powerful is determined by the highest horsepower.
-The highest performance is the ration of horsepower to the weight of the car.
+The highest performance is the ratio of horsepower to the weight of the car.
 The higher the ratio the higher the performance.

 # Project Locations
 Code Location of part 1 of the project: https://github.com/aimand/DataScienceSpecialization/tree/master/9.Developing-Data-Products/Project